hydren-crypto/stampchain/docs/src20.md

 ## Excluded Unicode Chars for Tick Field

 These chars are excluded from the allowed chars list because they are not printable, and are not allowed in the tick field.
-Tokens with these chars will not be created in the stampchain.io index, and the transaction will not be considered a valid SRC-20 transaction.
+Tokens with these chars will not be created in Bitcoin Stamps Protocol index or API, and the transaction will not be considered a valid SRC-20 transaction.